 Table of Contents

 The time you’ll spend in retirement and the lifestyle you’re planning both make a difference to the savings and income you’ll need.
-Being realistic and getting clear about plans for your future can help you figure out the cost of your ideal retirement.
+Being realistic and clear about your future plans can help you estimate the cost of your ideal retirement.

 - Estimating income requirements